Stained Glass Artist

 By the age of 30, I had a Post Graduate in stained glass from Central St Martins, and an M.A. in Public Art from Chelsea.
 I set up my first stained glass studio with help from the Princes Youth Business Trust in 1995.
 Almost immediately I was given a commission for a school in Sunderland, and I have worked to commission ever since.

 My studies continue as I learn from other artists.
-I am an associate of the British Society of Master Glass Painters BSMGP and I regularly attend lectures and conferences to learn more about stained glass. www.bsmgp.org
+I am an Associate of the British Society of Master Glass Painters and serve on their Council.
+To learn more about stained glass I regularly attend lectures and conferences where I sketch windows at every opportunity.
+We have recently launched a new and informative website designed by Windmill Creative (who built this website) and it is packed with pictures and information about stained glass. www.bsmgp.org.uk

 1 Furze Lane